Convenient • Best Rates • Fast

 Unless you're buying currency far in advance (say months and months) or purchasing a very large amount of currency, you don't need to have more than a very basic understanding of exchange rates.

-In the longer term, the value of a currency can change quite significantly and in the shorter term, if you are a large purchaser, then even small changes can have a significant impact on how much you'll receive.
+In the longer term, the value of a currency can change quite significantly.
+In the shorter term, if you are a large purchaser, then even small changes can have a significant impact on how much you'll receive.

 Here we assume neither conditions are true.